parallelchain-io/parallelchain-docs/docs/concepts/staking/faq.md

 ---

 #### Can I move my staked XPLL to another validator?
 Yes, you can.
-You will need to unstake your XPLL tokens, withdraw them to the Token Deposit, then back to your wallet.
+You will need to unstake your XPLL tokens, withdraw them to the Token Deposit, and then back to your wallet.
 You can then transfer those tokens to a Token Deposit with another validator before staking your tokens with them.
 Please refer to the sections above to move your XPLL to another validator.

 ---